ad-freiburg/qlever/benchmark/Usage.md

 `name` should just return the name of your benchmark class, so that you can easily identify it later.

-`getGeneralMetadata` and `getConfigManager`are getter for member variables, that are used for advanced features.
+`getGeneralMetadata` and `getConfigManager`are getters for member variables, that are used for advanced features.
 So they can be safely ignored for the time being.

 `updateDefaultGeneralMetadata` exists solely for the infrastructure and should be ignored.